 The Facts About Actively Managed Mutual Funds

-According to the Standard & Poor’s annual SPIVA report, over the last 10-years, 82.51% of actively managed mutual funds underperformed the benchmark.
+According to Standard & Poor’s annual SPIVA report, over the last ten years, 82.51% of actively managed mutual funds underperformed the benchmark.
 With mutual funds, you have the disadvantages of end-of-year capital gains taxes, you pay up to 3% in management fees, and you have only a 17% chance to attain the performance of a passively managed index ETF.

 “Oblivious of the toll taken by costs, mutual fund investors willingly pay heavy sales loads and incur excessive fund fees and expenses, and are unknowingly subjected to the substantial but hidden transaction costs incurred by funds as a result of their hyperactive portfolio turnover.”
 John C. Bogle – Creator of the first Index investment Trust

-For most investors, passive index-tracking ETFs are by far the best choice for lower taxes, lower fees, and stable performance.
+For most investors, passive index-tracking ETFs are the best choice because they offer lower taxes and fees and stable performance.

 9. Consider index fund costs.